-One good thing about skiing in Scotland is that the season can sometimes last right up until until Easter, as heavy snowfalls can come as late as February or March.
+One good thing about skiing in Scotland is that the season can sometimes last right up until Easter, as heavy snowfalls can come as late as February or even late March.

 The runs here are much shorter than those of the Alps, and the weather is not too reliable, but after a heavy fall of snow, skiing in Scotland is fabulous.
-When the sun is shining, and the snow is good, skiers can have a magnificent experience with beautiful surroundings and some great hospitality.
+When the sun is shining, and the snow is good, skiers can have a magnificent experience with beautiful surroundings, and you can enjoy some great hospitality too.

 Scotland has five superb ski centres: The Nevis Range, Glencoe, Glenshee, The Lecht and Cairngorm Mountain.
 They are all great places to visit for skiing in Scotland, and the snow is kept in great condition.
-The Nevis range offers the highest skiing in Scotland with a variety of testing slopes and modern facilities.
-This is the ideal location, providing rewarding runs for all, regardless if you’re a beginner or an expert.
+The Nevis range has the highest skiing in Scotland with a variety of testing slopes and modern facilities.
+This would be the ideal location, providing rewarding runs for all, regardless if you’re a beginner or an expert.

 All of Scotland’s resorts offer relatively cheap skiing, and magnificent landscapes, worth a visit for this alone.
 Scotland is a popular destination for all outdoor activity holidays, and there is a great variety of accommodation available, including Holiday Cottages.
 Skiing in Scotland provides a good challenge for winter sport enthusiasts, and they say if you can ski Scotland you can ski anywhere in the world.